macroing/Image4J/README.md

 }
 ```

-The following example creates an empty image, fills it will a circle and two triangles and saves the result to your hard drive.
+The following example creates an empty image, fills it with a circle and two triangles and saves the result to your hard drive.
 ```java
 import org.macroing.image4j.Color;
 import org.macroing.image4j.Image;